skimindex Processing Model

 run = "prepare_gb_decontam" # overrides [role.decontamination].run

-Rule: the processing section referenced by run must have a directory key.
+Rule: the processing section referenced by run must have an output key.

 Full example